 It is attractive to residents and government entities, who can now export excess power to TNB at a 1:1 offset.
 Commercial and industrial adopters however are less incentivised because of NEM 3.0 NOVA’s lower offset rates, which may hamper adoption from these sectors.

 Both these projects have seen much success, with financial incentive as common points: the latest LSS4 expects to unlock RM4 billion in investment and create 12,000 jobs, while the NEM scheme gives adopters quick ROI on solar setups, cutting down on power costs and compounding savings.

-Additionally, Malaysia has introduced two tax breaks in support of green adoption.
+Additionally, Malaysia has introduced two tax breaks in support of green adoption (Green Power).
 By joining the NEM, industrial and commercial users are eligible for green investment tax allowance (GITA) when purchasing green technology equipment and assets, and the green income tax exemption (GITE) for providing green technology services.